metalsp0rk/dotfiles/README.md

 # Paradigm

 This environment is focused on tmux, neovim and zsh as our core building blocks.
-If you're not comfortable with vim, you'll probably be happier with vscode

 # Installation